South Asian Physician Consultations

 2. Why should I consider a South Asian consultation?

 South Asians are at a higher risk of diabetes and early heart disease.
 Often the standard targets for risk factors such as cholesterol need to be lowered to account for this increased risk.
-In response to some of these unique needs, we have developed the South Asian physician consultation service where you will spend 60 minutes with a physician who has extensive experience dealing with South Asian health issues.
+In response to some of these unique needs, we have developed the South Asian physician consultation service where you'll receive a thorough evaluation and lifestyle plan by a doctor expert in South Asian health.

 3. What is done during the consult visit?

 Your medical history, labs and any other relevant tests will be reviewed in detail.
 Your individual risk profile will be discussed in addition to a summary of nutrition, lifestyle and medication treatment options.
 South Asian adjusted target numbers will be used in determining your goal weight, cholesterol and other risk measures.
 If you are on medications for your conditions, we will discuss if you are meeting your target numbers and if any medication adjustments are needed.
 The visit is meant to be a comprehensive evaluation of your current health within a South Asian framework.

 This visit is treated like any other consultation visit and should be covered by your insurance.
 You can check with your insurance company for confirmation.

 5. Do I have to be a PAMF (Palo Alto Medical Foundation) patient?

 No. You can call to schedule an appointment and will need to bring your insurance information during the check-in process.
 If you are a Kaiser or cash paying patient, then you will be expected to pay the full consultation fee out of pocket.

 6. Do the consultants communicate with my regular doctor?